felipemaiapolo/website-academic/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Statistics // University of São Paulo
+- name: University of São Paulo
   url: ""

 # Short bio (displayed in user profile at end of posts)